Yoctol/bottender/docs/channel-messenger-setup.md

 ### Webhook

-After finishing above settings, you can start your server with Messenger webhook event listening using following commands:
+After finishing the above settings, you can start your server with Messenger webhook event listening using the following commands:

 ```sh
 # in production mode